josephmluna/LabWebsite/lab_charter/index.md

 **Biochemistry / RNA Center Departmental Seminars:** Typically held on Thursdays at 4 PM during the fall, winter, and spring.
 While not expressly mandatory, they are highly recommended for all lab members.

 **Ad-hoc meetings:** Send me an email or schedule a meeting on our Google Calendar if you need to talk for any reason.
 Even better, feel free to stop by my office; unless I'm in a meeting, my door is always open!

+**The Great Luna Lab Cookout:** Usually in May / June around graduation, we take a Monday off and go to the park and have a cookout.
+While everyone else is working, we're grilling and having a good time.

 ## Electronic Lab Notebooks